tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------

-#### How does AdNauseam handle incoming and out-coming cookies?
+#### How does AdNauseam handle incoming and outgoing cookies?

 **Incoming**

 Path: vapi-background.js::handleResponseHeaders() -> traffic.js::onHeadersReceived()

-Ad-visits

-* if (a response to an ad-visit)
-&nbsp;&nbsp;  block cookies
+* For responses from an ad-visit, block cookies

-* All-requests

- * if (in our allowedException list and not an enabled DNT entry) &nbsp;&nbsp;  block cookies  // remove set-cookie/set-cookie2 headers
+* For responses from domains in allowedExceptions list which are not enabled DNT entries, block cookies

 <br>